ULL-prompt-engineering/langchain-mini/README.md

 Begin!

-Question: What was the high temperature in San Cristobal de La Laguna yesterday in Celsius?
+Question: What was the highest temperature in San Cristobal de La Laguna yesterday in Celsius?
-Thought: I should search for an answer.
+Thought: I need to look up the temperature for that day in that city
 Action: search
-Action Input: "san cristobal de la laguna temperature yesterday celsius"
+Action Input: "highest temperature San Cristobal de La Laguna yesterday"
-Observation: San Cristóbal de La Laguna, Santa Cruz de Tenerife, Spain Weather Historystar_ratehome ; 1:30 AM, 64 °F · 63 °F ; 2:00 AM, 66 °F · 61 °F ; 2:30 AM, 66 °F · 59 °F ; 3: ...
+Observation: San Cristóbal de La Laguna, Santa Cruz de Tenerife, Spain Weather Historystar_ratehome ; 12:30 AM, 66 °F · 63 °F · 88 °%, WNW ; 1:00 AM, 64 °F · 61 °F · 88 °%, WNW ...

-Thought: I should convert the temperature from Fahrenheit to Celsius.
+Thought: I need to convert the temperature to Celsius
 Action: calculator
+Action Input: 66 * (5/9) + 32

+Action: calculator
-Action Input: (64-32)*5/9
+Action Input: 66 * (5/9) + 32

-Calculator answer: 17.77777777777778
+Calculator answer: 68.66666666666667
 ***********
 ```

-The formula is correct: `C = 5/9(F-32)` but it has chosen  `64 °F` .
-Yesterday (25/07/2023) we reached more than 72°F, that is more than 22°C.

-Third iteration:
+Notice that hast taken `66` when there were higher temperatures in the search results.
+The iteration continues:

 ```
 Answer the following questions as best you can.
 You have access to the following tools: